bkrepp-ctps/mde-prototype-python/README.md

 This prototype is an attempt to use the __bokeh__ library to render maps.

 This prototype was able to render a map of all the model links in just under 18 wall-clock seconds.
-Getting the prototype to render a map of the TAZes is a work-in-progress.
+Getting the prototype to render a map of the TAZes is a work-in-progress, that is currently on hold.
 The __bokeh__ library can only render a "map" from a geopandas data frame that has been suitably "post-processed".
 That is to say, bokeh has no native understanding of the
 "geometry" column of a geopandas data frame: it can only work with raw 'x' and 'y' coordinate values.
 Data frame columns for 'x' and 'y' values can be created trivially for point geometry features.
 For lines, mulit-lines, polygons, and multipolygons more work is required.
 The python module "geopandas_2_bokeh_tenkanan.py"